ChuckBorris33/bos/modules/brewfiles/README.md

 # Brewfile Module

-This module copies specified `Brewfile` files to `/usr/local/etc/brewfiles` and can optionally validate them.
+This module copies specified `Brewfile` files to `/usr/local/etc/brewfiles`.
 This is useful for ensuring that Homebrew packages are managed consistently within the image.

 ## Usage